Rainbow Hotel and Grille during better days about 1950

 It was on the porch of the Rainbow that attorney Lorentz Carr Hamilton met with Robert Kennedy to help JFK win the county in the 1960 presidential election.
 They sat on the old swing and hatched the "winning deal."

-Hamilton said years later that every election cycle, politicans and political factions, would put up money for vote buying, a practice that continues in southern West Virginia.
+Hamilton said years later that every election cycle, politicians and political factions, would put up money for vote buying, a practice that continues in southern West Virginia.

 "Vote buying was a "necessary" part of the deal," Hamilton said.